 Sometimes, parents are unable or unwilling to care for their children.
 This is unfortunate, but we relish the opportunity to work with those relatives who step up to the plate willing to take on the responsibility.
-There are many ways that the child custody lawyers of Chambers & Quinde can help accomplish this including, but not limited to, temporary letters of guardianship, grandparent visitation or custody, private deprivation petitions, and third party custody petitions.
+There are many ways that the child custody lawyers of Quinde & Associates can help accomplish this including, but not limited to, temporary letters of guardianship, grandparent visitation or custody, private deprivation petitions, and third party custody petitions.

 If you have found yourself in this honorable position, please call us and schedule your free, in office consultation today.
-The attorneys at Chambers & Quinde will evaluate your case and help choose the legal strategy that best fits your needs.
+The attorneys at Quinde & Associates will evaluate your case and help choose the legal strategy that best fits your needs.

 Custody decisions in Georgia are made by the court using the "best interests" standard.
 In other words, custody decisions are determined by considering how a proposed custody arrangement will serve the best interests of the children.
 The Official Code of Georgia Annotated 19-9-3 lists the following relevant factors that a court may consider in determining the best interests of the child: